Abdominal surgery and medications that interfere with the intestine’s movements are common causes.

 Bloating, vomiting, constipation, cramps, and loss of appetite occur.

 The diagnosis is made by x-ray.

-The buildup of gas and liquid caused by ileus must be relieved.
-Usually, a tube is passed through the nose into the stomach or small intestine, and suction is applied to relieve pressure and expansion (distention).
+Severe vomiting is rare, but if it occurs, the buildup of gas and liquid caused by ileus must be relieved.
+Usually, a tube is passed through the nose into the stomach or small intestine (nasogastric tube), and suction is applied to relieve pressure and expansion (distention).
 The person is not allowed to eat or drink anything until normal intestinal function returns.
 Sometimes, if the problem involves mainly the large intestine, a tube is passed through the anus into the large intestine to relieve the pressure.